helderdarocha/chess-clocks/README.md

 CNC cutting layout screenshot for Clock 3 (this is what the file above looks like in Lightburn):
   ![CNC Layout - screenshot](images/LB_screenshot.png)

-Circuit in the case (Clock 2 - old model)
+Circuit in the case (Clock 2 - old model).
+Programming is possible via the USB port of the Arduino Nano.
+The case is closed by pressing the halves together.
+Repairing is harder than Clock 3 and there are too many wires.
 ![Clock 2](images/open_clock_2.jpeg)

-Prototyping Clock 3
+Prototyping Clock 3.
+It uses a seesaw mechanism with 2 microswitches and magnets.
+The magnets are not used for switching (I did not use a reed, as is common in many clocks), but to attract the seesaw switch to the left or right side.
+Any slight movement of the seesaw switch will trigger a button press.
 ![Clock 3](images/proto_3.jpeg)

-Circuit in the (new) case during programming (Clock 3)
+Circuit in the (new) case during programming (Clock 3).
+Four rubber feet glued to screws are used to place the lower cover.
+It still takes a long time to assemble, but it is easier to repair than the old model.
+Programming requires an FTDI adapter, since it uses a Pro Mini.
+There are still too many wires (I need to design a PCB).
 ![Clock 2](images/open_clock_3.jpeg)

 ## Software